 Risks due to antitrust and other government proceedings

 On July 6, 2017, we received notice from the European Commission (EU Commission) in connection with the antitrust review proceedings for the acquisition of Sigma-Aldrich, in which the EU Commission informed our company of its preliminary conclusion that our company and Sigma-Aldrich allegedly transmitted incorrect and/or misleading information within the scope of the acquisition of Sigma-Aldrich.
-The EU Commission received registration of the merger on April 21, 2015 and granted clearance on June 15, 2015 subject to the condition that our company and Sigma-Aldrich divest parts of the European solvents and inorganic chemicals businesses of Sigma-Aldrich in order to resolve antitrust concerns.
-According to the preliminary viewpoint of the EU Commission communicated in the letter dated July 6, 2017, our company and Sigma-Aldrich withheld in this connection important information about an innovation project.
+The EU Commission received registration of the merger on April 21, 2015, and granted clearance on June 15, 2015, subject to the condition that our company and Sigma-Aldrich divest parts of the European solvents and inorganic chemicals businesses of Sigma-Aldrich in order to resolve antitrust concerns.
+According to the preliminary viewpoint of the EU Commission, communicated in a letter dated July 6, 2017, our company and Sigma-Aldrich withheld related important information about an innovation project.
 According to the EU Commission, the innovation project should have been included in the remedies package.
-At the present time, an EU Commission administrative procedure is still pending that could lead to a fine being imposed by the EU Commission.
+At the present time, an EU Commission administrative procedure is still pending that could lead to a fine being imposed by the EU Commission if the EU Commission considers its view to be proven.
 Our company is entitled to legal recourse should a fine be imposed.
 The ongoing investigations are limited to the examination of violations of EU merger control procedures and do not affect the validity of the EU Commission’s decision to approve the merger.
-As to the risk is considered to have a potential critical negative impact on the net assets and financial position, a provision has been set up.
+As the risk is considered to have a potential critical negative impact on the net assets and financial position, a provision has been set up.

 Paroxetine: In connection with the divested generics business, we are subject to antitrust investigations by the British Competition and Market Authority (CMA) in the United Kingdom.
-In March 2013, the authorities informed us of the assumption that a settlement agreement entered into in 2002 between Generics (UK) Ltd. and several subsidiaries of GlaxoSmithKline plc, United Kingdom in connection with the antidepressant drug paroxetine violates British and European competition law.
-Our company, the then owner of Generics (UK) Ltd., was allegedly involved in the negotiations for the settlement agreement and is therefore liable.
+In March 2013, the authorities informed us of the assumption that a settlement agreement entered into in 2002 between Generics (UK) Ltd. and several subsidiaries of GlaxoSmithKline plc, United Kingdom, in connection with the antidepressant drug paroxetine, violates British and European competition law.
+Our company, the then-owner of Generics (UK) Ltd., was allegedly involved in the negotiations for the settlement agreement and is therefore liable.
 The investigations into Generics (UK) Ltd. started in 2011, without this being known to us.
 On February 11, 2016, the CMA imposed a fine in this matter.
 We have taken legal action against this fine.
 Appropriate accounting measures have been taken.
-As things stand at present, a decision and outflow of resources are not expected until 2019 because the Appeals Tribunal has since submitted the relevant legal questions to the European Court of Justice (CJEU) for a preliminary ruling.
+As things stand at present, a decision and outflow of resources are not expected within the next 12 months because the Appeal Tribunal has since submitted the relevant legal questions to the European Court of Justice (CJEU) for a preliminary ruling.
 This is currently classified as a medium risk with a moderate negative impact on the financial position.